Comprehensive Neuropsychology Services, PLLC

 To guide your decision about neuropsychology services, I am happy to share information about my background, training, and approach to testing.

-As a client, it’s important for you to have your questions about neuropsychological evaluation, therapy, executive functioning training, and academic support answered in a clear, understandable way.
+As a client, it’s important for you to have your questions about neuropsychological evaluation, and academic support answered in a clear, understandable way.
 You can find answers to frequently asked questions (FAQs) here, to prepare you for your initial consultation, as well as your evaluation and potential treatment options.

 If you, as a young adult, or your child seem to be struggling with aspects of learning, memory, attention, executive functioning, mood, or behavior, an evaluation may be necessary.
 Testing can help better understand if these areas are below what is expected for age and what other factors may be influencing these difficulties.
 For giftedness, the question may be is your child being challenged enough.